-Exactly what are punitive damages and when do they apply?
-Punitive damages are a civil remedy meant to punish a wrongdoer or tortfeasor, who due to their egregious conduct, has caused injury and damage to others.
-Punitive damages are also meant to send a message to the community in an effort to deter the defendant, as well as others, from doing the same thing.
+Precisely what are punitive damages, and when do they apply?
+Punitive damages are a civil remedy meant to punish a wrongdoer or tortfeasor who has caused injury and damage to others due to their egregious conduct.
+Punitive damages are also meant to send a message to the community to deter the defendant and others from doing the same thing.

 NCGS §1D-5(7) defines willful and wanton conduct as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.
 ‘Willful or wanton conduct’ means more than gross negligence.”

 Punitive damages are typically capped at $250,000 or three times the compensatory damages.
-Compensatory damages are the damages actually incurred, such as medical bills, lost wages and pain and suffering.
-However, there is no cap on punitive damages where the defendant was impaired.
+Compensatory damages are the damages incurred, such as medical bills, lost wages, and pain and suffering.
+However, there is no cap on punitive damages when the defendant was impaired.

-People often mistakenly believe that punitive damages are allowable in hit and run cases.
+People often mistakenly believe that punitive damages are allowable in hit-and-run cases.
 However, the egregious part of that conduct, the “run” part, happened after the injury occurred.
 While still bad behavior, the conduct is not the cause of injuries and damages.
-However, if the defendant was impaired and then fled the scene, that may be a factor in the punitive damages award because a jury is allowed to consider whether the defendant attempted to conceal the facts or consequences of his conduct.
+However, if the defendant was impaired and then fled the scene, that may be a factor in the punitive damages award.
+A jury can consider whether the defendant attempted to conceal the facts or the consequences of his conduct.

-Other factors that a jury may consider when awarding punitive damages are the reprehensibility of his or her conduct, the likelihood of serious harm, the degree of his or her awareness of the likely consequences (everyone knows you are not supposed to drink and drive—the legal limit in North Carolina is 0.08), the actual damages suffered (the seriousness of the injuries caused), any similar past conduct (is this his or her first DWI offense?) and the defendant’s ability to pay (most often in a motor vehicle case the damages will be paid by the defendant’s automobile liability insurance rather than come out of his or her own pocket, but this evidence is inadmissible at trial).
+There are other factors that a jury may consider when awarding punitive damages.
+These include the reprehensibility of their conduct, the likelihood of serious harm, the degree of their awareness of the likely consequences (everyone knows you are not supposed to drink and drive—the legal limit in North Carolina is 0.08).
+The severity of damages suffered, similar past conduct (is this their first DWI offense?), and the defendant’s ability to pay may be taken into consideration.
+Most often, in a motor vehicle case, the damages will be paid by the defendant’s automobile liability insurance rather than come out of their pocket.
+Still, this evidence is inadmissible at trial.

-One thing to note with regard to impaired driving and punitive damages in North Carolina is that even though part of the stated intent of the statute is to deter others in the community, if the tortfeasor dies as a result of the accident, or at any time prior to a resolution of the claim, even if the cause of death is not related to the accident in any way, punitive damages are no longer available.
-That is because the North Carolina courts have held that because another stated purpose of the statute is to punish the wrongdoer, you cannot punish a deceased person.
+Concerning impaired driving and punitive damages in North Carolina, one thing to note is although part of the statute’s intent is to deter others in the community, if the tortfeasor dies, punitive damages are no longer available.
+This is true even if the cause of death is not related to the accident in any way.
+The North Carolina courts have held that because another stated purpose of the statute is to punish the wrongdoer, you cannot punish a deceased person.

 At the Law Offices of Jason E. Taylor, PC, we have experience handling claims where punitive damages are alleged.
 If you have been seriously injured by an impaired or distracted driver, we offer free consultations to see if we can help.